Mistermist404/Mistermist404/README.md

 - 👋 the name is Ashkan:)
-- 👀 I’m interested in codding, editting photos, videos and other thing like that
+- 👀 I’m interested in codding, editting photos, videos and other things like that
 - 🌱 currently learning cpp
 - 💞️ I’m looking to collaborate on nothing yet
 - 📫 How to reach me... you can't reach me with ease, but if you want; email zegond404@gmail.com